ardunn/alexdunn.io/hugo/content/projects.md

 heading: false
 ---

-Here's a short list of recent - and relatively self-contained - software projects I've created, led, or principally developed.
+Here's a short list of recent - and relatively self-contained - open-source software projects I've created, led, or principally developed.
-If you are interested in larger scale projects that I helped develop, but did not lead, see my [Github profile](https://github.com/ardunn).
+If you are interested in larger scale projects that I helped develop, but did not lead (e.g., matminer), see my [Github profile](https://github.com/ardunn).
+If you are interested in non-open source projects I've lead , please contact me via email.

 </br>